Trump shifts strategy to hold power as recount, lawsuit efforts founder

-The new strategy, confirmed by three people familiar with it, is being pursued even as Georgia nears completion of a painstaking recount expected to affirm Biden’s victory there, and as Trump’s campaign said it was withdrawing a lawsuit challenging Biden’s win in Michigan.
+The new strategy, confirmed by three people familiar with it, is being pursued even as Georgia completed a painstaking recount on Thursday that affirmed Biden’s victory there, and as Trump’s campaign said it was withdrawing a lawsuit challenging Biden’s win in Michigan.

 Biden has captured 306 electoral votes to Trump’s 232 in the state-by-state Electoral College that determines the winner of the election, well above the 270 needed for victory.